Emissions, discharges and waste management

-In our present exploration activities offshore our use of fresh water is very limited and some seawater is used in drilling fluid formulation.
-For offshore activities, we carefully manage all discharges into the sea.
+For offshore activities, we carefully manage emissions to air and discharges into the sea.
 Sewage, organic kitchen waste, bilges and contaminated drainage water are all treated and discharged in strict compliance with the International Convention for the Prevention of Pollution from Ships (MARPOL).

 All wastes generated during offshore support operations (i.e. ship-based activities excluding drilling) are managed in accordance with MARPOL 73/78 requirements.
 Wastes that cannot be discharged at sea or incinerated offshore are segregated and transferred to shore for further treatment and disposal.

-In Senegal, we partnered with an international waste service provider to ensure that:
+In Senegal, we continue our partnership with an international waste service provider to ensure that:

 - the waste management options in-country are well understood prior to start-up of operations;